devxoul/Immutable/README.md

 ## License

-Yet is under MIT license.
+Immutable is under MIT license.
 See the [LICENSE](LICENSE) for more info.